HouseoLogy/daz-2024-genai-workshop-guide/2_comfyui_basics/3_bedrock_integration/README.md

 ## Examples

-Workflow examples are available [here for download](./workflows).
-To import these workflows, click "Load" in the ComfyUI UI, go to workflows directory and choose the one to experiment with.
+Workflow examples will be shown below.
+To import these workflows, download the corresponding workflow files or images, click "Load" in the ComfyUI UI, go to the download directory and choose the one to experiment with.

 ### Text to image with prompt translation and refinement
 Automatically refine the text prompt to generate high quality images.